 - Identify bank reconciliation terminology, as well as the applicability of petty cash reconciliations.

-- Cite the situations in which revenue can be recorded, as well as how to rebill expenses.
+- Identify the situations in which revenue can be recorded, as well as how to rebill expenses.

 - Identify the methods used to assign costs to inventory and increase the accuracy of inventory records.

-- Note the rules related to fixed asset recordation and impairment, along with associated terms.
+- Specify the rules related to fixed asset recordation and impairment, along with associated terms.

 - State how accounts payable are handled and the associated expenses recorded.